Medical questions & health advice by board certified doctors

-"Is there such a thing as blood poisoning?
+"Is there such a thing as blood poisoning?"

 I had this bump on my arm that kind of looked like a pimple or a blister and I used a straight pin to pop it.
 Now it is red and doesn't look good at all, like it is filled with blood.
 Could I get blood poisoning?
 Is there such a thing?

 Based on the symptoms that you are experiencing, it sound like you might have a skin infection at the site where you tried to pop the bump on your arm.
 Redness and pain in the skin are the typical symptoms of a skin infection.
 Most skin infections clear up without much trouble as long as they are minor and do not spread.
 However, if the redness and pain spread, there is a risk that the infection in your skin could pass into your blood, causing 'blood poisoning.'
 For this reason I highly recommend that you get in to see your primary care doctor as soon as possible.
 They will be able to determine if this is a skin infection; if so, they will probably treat you with oral antibiotics.
 In the meantime, if the redness and pain worsen or spread, you should go the emergency room for immediate treatment, rather than waiting to see your doctor.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.